kvz/ratestate/README.md

 Cool and a lot more efficient than serializing and hashing an entire object.

+## setState callbacks

+Optionally you can add a last `callback` argument to `setState`.
+This can be useful when setting the final state of an entity.
+Not recommended otherwise as there's no guarantee your `callback` will be fired for anything other than the final state.

 ## Todo

+ - [ ] Test concurrency
+ - [ ] Test `entityStateCallback`
+ - [ ] Track errors, abort after x
  - [ ] Implement a lock per entity to avoid concurrent writes.
 But: how can we then guarantee the last write wins?
 Delaying it?
 That might get messy.
  - [ ] Implement a gracefull `shutdown`, that at least sends the final state for each entity one time, before returning its callback
  - [ ] Implement a forcefull `start`, so that intervals are ignored if we don't have a previous state on the entity yet.
+ - [x] Optional callback for `setState`.
+Useful for setting the last state of an entity.
+Otherwise: not recommended as there's no guarantee your `callback` will be fired for anything other than the last write.
  - [x] Cleanup `@_desiredStates` bookkeeping after worker executed on it without error
  - [x] Allow to use your own hashing function (currently only full hashing is implemented)